usnistgov/NFRL/README.md

 ### NFRL Wrapper
-In a Powershell terminal, again, navigate to the `NFRL/build` directory.
+In a Powershell terminal, navigate to the `NFRL/build` directory.
 Run as follows:

 ```
 PS .\build> cmake -S .. -DCMAKE_CONFIGURATION_TYPES="Release" -DUSE_OPENCV=1